ulab-uiuc/AGI-survey/README.md

 ## 🔔 News

-- **[2024-05]** 🎉 We released our paper in arxiv: "[How Far Are We From AGI?](https://arxiv.org/pdf/2405.10313)".
+- **[2024-10]** 🎉 Our [paper](https://arxiv.org/pdf/2405.10313) was accepted by TMLR 2024.
-- **[2024-05]** 🥳 We organized an ICLR 2024 Workshop on "How Far Are We From AGI".
-[Learn more about the workshop](https://agiworkshop.github.io).
+- **[2024-05]** 🥳 We are organizing an [AGI Workshop at ICLR 2024](https://agiworkshop.github.io) and have released our position paper, ["How Far Are We From AGI?"](https://arxiv.org/pdf/2405.10313).

 🔥 Our project is an ongoing, open initiative that will evolve in parallel with advancements in AGI.
-We plan to add more work soon, and we highly welcome pull requests!
+We warmly welcome feedback and pull requests from the community and plan to update our paper annually.
+Contributors on the project website will be gratefully acknowledged in future revisions.

 BibTex citation if you find our work/resources useful: